yolandahu22/E30-Final-Project/README.md

 - The "DiffuserCam" folder contains our own `processImage.m` file.
 We used this to prepare the `.mat` file for 3D reconstruction.

 - "Images" contains all of the Raw data and PSFs from the camera attachment.
-While both .JPG and .RAF are included, we primarily used .RAF (due to JPEG nonlinearity complexities).
+While .JPG files are included here, we primarily used .RAF (due to JPEG nonlinearity complexities) and uploaded these on our Google Drive.

 - The "rpi", "test_images", and "tutorial" folders were all directly pulled from Waller Lab. "tutorial" contains some useful Jupyter notebooks (`ADMM.ipynb` and `GD.ipynb`) for a thorough overview of the algorithms.